onyxcollc/Coal_Future_Price/README.md

 ## Articles

-Found Articles correlating to the sentiment analysis; which lead us to a series of articales that showed the clashing events between China and Australia.
+Found articles correlating to the sentiment analysis; which lead us to a series of articales that showed the clashing events between China and Australia.